aroemers/mount-lite/doc/01-basics.md

 That blog post covers the 0.9.x version, and quite some things have changed with version 2.0.
 In short, the API has been simplified and the feature to have multiple systems of states simultaneously has been added.
-See [this blog post](http://www.functionalbytes.nl/clojure/mount/mount-lite/2016/12/09/mount-lite-2.html) for more info on what has changed, and why.
+See [this blog post](http://www.functionalbytes.nl/clojure/mount/mount-lite/2016/12/10/mount-lite-2.html) for more info on what has changed, and why.

 This documentation covers the functionality of version 2.x.
-Version 0.9.x is still supported though, and its documentation can be found in the source repository.
+Version 0.9.x is still supported though, and its documentation can be found in the [source repository](https://github.com/aroemers/mount-lite/tree/1.x).

 ## Defining states

 First, require the `mount.lite` namespace.
 Also require the namespaces which hold the states that the states in the current namespace depend upon.
+This is how mount-lite figures out what states should be started before the states in the current namespace is started.

 ```clj
 (ns your.app